 What usually goes through your mind when you hear that you are requested to take an assessment for a job opportunity?
 Some people think it’s just another interview, some believe it’s a pass-fail test, and some get so scared they don’t take it at all.
-An assessment is actually just a great method to prove to your potential employer that you have what it takes.
+An assessment is actually an excellent method to prove to your potential employer that you have what it takes.

 What is an assessment and what does it measure?

 An assessment is a tool or a number of tests designed to evaluate the skills required for specific positions.
 Some employment assessments measure language skills, such as Aptis, IELTS, TOEFL, and TOEIC.
 Yes, some companies might actually look for applicants who have already taken international English Language assessments, but one can argue that they are mostly required for content related positions.

 Others might be aptitude tests, designed to measure cognitive abilities or knowledge, or psychometric assessments to give the companies a better understanding of the candidate’s personal traits.
 Also, there are general skill-tests like the Viriphi Assessment, which is a general-skill assessment that targets young professionals to evaluate their communication (interpersonal and teamwork), numerical (problem-solving and analysis) and linguistic (English proficiency) skills.

 In case you haven’t noticed, the Egyptian job market has drastically changed over the past 10 years.
 It’s getting more and more competitive, with more than 300,000 students graduating from university each year and an average of nearly 100 or more applicants per job in some of the most competitive industries.

 Caption: The job market is extremely competitive.
 In some industries, there are more than 200 applications per job on WUZZUF.
 Source: WUZZUF.

 For example, there’s an average of 238 applications per job on WUZZUF in the banking industry, 234 applications per job in the accounting and finance industry and 213 applications per job in the human resources industry.